menandmice/ansible-module/ansible/docs/README.md

 Which should produce a list with all the Men&Mice Suite Ansible inventory plugins.

+The `mm_inventory` plugin also needs some extra configuration, read the `README_inventory.md` for more information.

 ## API user

 As the Ansible modules and plugins connect to a Men&Mice Suite